UAVs-at-Berkeley/drone-2026/README.md

 6. Once in the container, you should see a bash terminal. you can try typing "ls" or "help", these should work as expected.
 You are now inside a virtual environment running Ubuntu.

 7. Get a couple terminals side by side.
 To do this, you can use a fancy trick called "tmux" (short for terminal multiplexor).
-Just run the command "tmux", and then you can do the following:
+Just run the command "tmux", and then you can do the following (the docker image should run tmux automatically so you don't have to do it again):
     - ctrl + B and " (shift+') adds another terminal to the side.
     - ctrl + B and % (shift+5) adds another terminal above.
     - ctrl + B and ARROWKEYS (left right up down) allows you to navigate between terminals
     - ctrl + B and [ allows you to scroll up in the current terminal you're in to look at previous stuff. hit escape to go back to normal.
+    - ctrl + B and R to refresh the screen

 8. To start QGroundControl, just run the command "qgroundcontrol", and it should work out of the box (it may throw some warning messages but that's okay)